Wanhengz/wanhengz.github.io/_pages/about.md

   - /about.html
 ---
 Welcome to my website!
 I am a fourth-year Ph.D. candidate in the Department of Biostatistics and Data Science at the University of Texas Health Science Center at Houston (UTHealth).
-Additionally, I work as a Research Assistant at MD Anderson Cancer Center.
+Additionally, I work as a Research Assistant at MD Anderson Cancer Center and am supervised by [Dr. Chong Wu](https://wuchong.org/).

 ### Research Interests

 My research focuses on developing statistical methods combined with AI/ML algorithms for various types of genetic and genomic data, including:

-- Genome-wide association study (GWAS) data
+- Genome-wide association study (GWAS)
 - DNA methylation data
 - Spatial transcriptomics
 - Image data